Methanol: Toxicity

-Ingestion of as little as 3.16 grams of methanol can cause irreversible optic nerve damage, and the oral LD50 for humans is estimated to be 56.2 grams.
+Ingestion of as little as 4-15 mL of methanol has reportedly caused irreversible optic nerve damage (per Korean ToxInfo), and the oral LD50 for humans is estimated to be 56.2 grams of pure methanol.
 The reference dose for methanol is 0.5 mg/kg in a day.
 Toxic effects begin hours after ingestion, and antidotes can often prevent permanent damage.
 Because of its similarities in both appearance and odor to ethanol (the alcohol in beverages) or isopropyl alcohol, it is difficult to differentiate between the three.

 Methanol is toxic by two mechanisms.
 First, methanol can be fatal due to effects on the central nervous system, acting as a central nervous system depressant in the same manner as ethanol poisoning.
 Second, in a process of toxication, it is metabolised to formic acid (which is present as the formate ion) via formaldehyde in a process initiated by the enzyme alcohol dehydrogenase in the liver.
 Methanol is converted to formaldehyde via alcohol dehydrogenase (ADH) and formaldehyde is converted to formic acid (formate) via aldehyde dehydrogenase (ALDH).
 The conversion to formate via ALDH proceeds completely, with no detectable formaldehyde remaining.
 Formate is toxic because it inhibits mitochondrial cytochrome c oxidase, causing hypoxia at the cellular level, and metabolic acidosis, among a variety of other metabolic disturbances.

-Outbreaks of methanol poisoning have occurred primarily due to contamination of drinking alcohol.
-It is also worth noting that ethanol is a natural antidote to methanol poisoning.
-Contaminated batches of alcohol contained a much higher concentration of methanol than ethanol, which did not provide a sufficient dose of the antidote and caused it to be ineffective.
+Because of its toxic properties, methanol is frequently used as a denaturant additive (at about 10%) for ethanol manufactured for industrial uses.
+This addition of methanol exempts industrial ethanol (commonly known as "denatured alcohol" or "methylated spirit") from liquor excise taxation in the US and other countries.
+Outbreaks of methanol poisoning have occurred primarily due to the drinking of such denatured alcohol.
 This is more common in the developing world.
-In 2013 more than 1700 cases nonetheless occurred in the United States.
+It is worth noting that ethanol is a natural antidote to methanol poisoning.
+The ethanol present in such mixtures considerably attenuate the toxicity of methanol, increasing the doses required to cause symptoms and result in death.
+In 2013 more than 1700 cases occurred in the United States.
 Those affected are often adult men.
 Outcomes may be good with early treatment.
 The toxicity of methanol was described as early as 1856.

-Because of its toxic properties, methanol is frequently used as a denaturant additive for ethanol manufactured for industrial uses.
-This addition of methanol exempts industrial ethanol (commonly known as "denatured alcohol" or "methylated spirit") from liquor excise taxation in the US and other countries.